meteor detection using radio

 The information used to collate the above graphs is automatically collected from Spectrum Lab.
 The Spectrum Lab software allows the audio pings to be displayed visually on a waterfall spectrum.
 When a meteor is detected it logs this as a detection.
 An example of what meteor detections look like on the spectrum are illustrated below

 Description of how to install a home meteor detector.

 I will describe the steps I have taken to get my meteor detection radio scope set up.
 I will try to defer from too much detail as there is already a wealth of excellent guides available, of which I will include links to those I feel are most pertinent and of interest.
-It is no way the definitive guide and I am no expert.
-I am still learning as I go so if I have omitted something or have done something long winded I apologise in advance and welcome feedback.
-You can also contact me if you want any help setting up.
-Mark McIntyre of The Society of Popular astronomy has also compiled a very comprehensive guide which can be found by clicking the following link https://www.popastro.com/main_spa1/meteor/radio-meteor-observing-2020/
+It is no way the definitive guide and I am still learning as I go so if I have omitted something or have done something long winded I apologise in advance and welcome feedback.
+Both the British Astronomical Association and The Society of Popular astronomy have excellent guides with further details.

 What you will need:

 - NooElec R820T2 SDR / DVB-T USB dongle

 - VB Cable driver

 -Aerial.
 The aerial can be made rather simply using a guide provided by the Sky at Night.
 All the details can be found at the Britastro website https://www.britastro.org/radio/downloads.html